haojianzong/JZDatepicker/README.md

     [self.datepicker setTintColor:[UIcolor yellowColor]];

-Or, you can change the following view class:
+Or, you can change the following view classes:

 - `JZDatepickerDateView`: the date cell;